b45ch1/pyadolc/README.rst

     * scons build tool

 OPTIONAL REQUIREMENTS:
-    * Fork of Colpack http://github.com/b45ch1/colpack .
-Colpack is needed for sparse Jacobians and sparse Hessians.
-The original version does not work for me.
+    * For sparse Jacobians and Hessians: http://www.cscapes.org/coloringpage/software.htm

 INSTALLATION:

-    * CHECK REQUIREMENTS: Make sure you have ADOL-C (version 2.1 and above), the boost libraries and numpy installed.
+    * CHECK REQUIREMENTS: Make sure you have ADOL-C (version 2.1 and above), ColPack (version 1.0.0 and above) the boost libraries and numpy installed.
 All with header files.
-    * BUILD ADOL-C: run ``./configure && make``.
-To use PYADOLC with sparse support, you do _not_ have to do ``./configure --with-sparse``.
+    * BUILD ADOL-C: run e.g. ``/configure --enable-sparse --with-colpack=/home/b45ch1/workspace/ColPack/build
+ && make``.
 You should then have a folder ``~/workspace/ADOL-C-2.1.0/ADOL-C/src`` with  ``adolc.h`` in it.
+You don't have to run ``make install``.
     * DOWNLAD PYADOLC: ``cd ~`` and then ``git clone git://github.com/b45ch1/pyadolc.git``
     * BUILD PYADOL:
         * change to the  folder ``~/pyadolc`` and rename the file ``setup.py.EXAMPLE`` to ``setup.py``.